JrVerbiest/jrverbiest.github.io/README.md

     Comprising:

-    - architecture definition
+    - Architecture definition
-    - (sub-)system technical requirement definition and design;
+    - System and sub-system technical requirement definition and design;
-    - integration and testing;
+    - Integration and testing;
-    - contact person for electrical and electronic suppliers;
+    - Contact person for electrical and electronic suppliers;
-    - stepper motor control (with encoder) using COTS (Nanotec) drivers;
+    - Stepper motor control (with encoder) using COTS (Nanotec) drivers;
-    - firmware design for low-level control and monitoring of the instrument;
+    - Firmware design for low-level control and monitoring of the instrument;
     - PCB design (Altium Designer).

 - **Research Engineer** @ Pepric, Leuven, Belgium - Full-time